+Our graduate programs are open to both full- and part-time students.
+The GRE is not required.
 We offer several graduate degree options so you can pick the program that best fits your interests and needs:

 The Master of Public Policy

-The 4+1 Master of Public Policy
+Master of Public Policy 2013

 The Master of Public Policy & Administration

 MPPA students can opt to pursue a dual degree in Business Administration, Public Health, Higher Education, or Regional Planning.
-Open to both full- and part-time students.
-GRE not required.